 Competitors, who have submitted an entry for an MGA event and wish to withdraw for any reason, MUST notify the MGA office in writing (e-mail is acceptable and encouraged) or by phone.
 Entry fee will be refunded less a $20 administrative fee, regardless of reason, if the MGA is notified in writing or by phone seven days prior to each event (Championship or Qualifier).
 Entry fee will be refunded less 50% for any withdrawals received less than seven days prior to each event.

 When the field for an event is full (Qualifier or Championship), further entries are placed on a waiting list in order by date/time they were received.
 Entries received on the same day are placed on the list in the order in which they are opened.
-A full refund will be given to anyone on a waiting list who does not make it into the event.
+A full refund will be given to anyone on a waiting list who does not make it into the event. event.

 Starting Times and Player Information

 Shortly after close of entries -- or after the last qualifier concludes for Championships -- competitors will be notified via e-mail of their starting times and player information (including the availability of practice privileges).
 Courtesy practice privileges are at the discretion of the host club(s).

 The qualifying number and ties will gain entrance into the Championship Proper.
 There will be no play-off for qualifying spots and/or 1st & 2nd alternates.